Iraqi Family Identifies Their Son As ISIS Teen At Center Of Navy War Crimes Trial

 When NPR tells Khaled's parents about the trial in the U.S. and that a Navy SEAL confessed to killing Khaled, they are shocked.
 International law considers killing or wounding combatants who are unable to defend themselves as a war crime.

-"It's true Khaled was a criminal but he was a prisoner," says Naser.
+"It's true Khaled was a criminal, but he was a prisoner," Naser says.
 "America has civilization and development and humanity.
 Why did they do this?
-He should have been taken to court and the court would have sentenced him.
+He should have been taken to court, and the court would have sentenced him.
 He was 17.
 He was a child."

 "It is a murder," Naser says.
 "We consider that they murdered him."

-The town Khaled came from, notorious for the numerous ISIS fighters from there, is a collection of mostly unpainted concrete houses surrounded by the stubble of fallow wheat fields.
+Khaled's town, notorious for the numerous ISIS fighters from there, is a collection of mostly unpainted concrete houses surrounded by the stubble of fallow wheat fields.
 A sulfur factory that used to employ townspeople is now shut.
 It's a poor community and, like many in Sunni areas, is alienated from the Shiite-led central government by years of neglect.

 Local police commander Col. Adhal Dhiab Aziz says three-quarters of the young people in town joined ISIS.

-Aziz leafs through a yellow file folder of printed and hand-written pages listing residents who joined ISIS.
-There are 33 pages with more than 2,500 names — about a quarter of the town's entire population — and he is still adding to them.
+Aziz leafs through a yellow file folder of printed and handwritten pages listing residents who joined ISIS.
+There are 33 pages with more than 2,500 names — about a quarter of the town's population — and he is still adding to them.
 Among them are long columns of young men named Khaled.
 He flips through the pages until he finds Khaled Jamal Abdullah.

 "All of the people here pledged allegiance to ISIS," he says.
 "Some are dead, some are alive, others are hiding in the desert, some others are in jail."